"(Required)" indicates required fields

 A treatment journal is the best way to track your progress on ISTURISA.

-ISTURISA (osilodrostat) is used to treat adults with Cushing’s disease who cannot have pituitary surgery, or who have had pituitary surgery, but the surgery did not cure their Cushing’s disease.
+• who have had pituitary surgery, but the surgery did not cure their Cushing’s disease

-ISTURISA (osilodrostat) is used to treat adults with Cushing’s disease who cannot have pituitary surgery, or who have had pituitary surgery, but the surgery did not cure their Cushing’s disease.
+• who have had pituitary surgery, but the surgery did not cure their Cushing’s disease

 • have or had heart problems, such as an irregular heartbeat, including a condition called prolonged QT syndrome (QT internal prolongation).
 Your healthcare provider will check the electrical signal of your heart (called an electrocardiogram) before you start taking ISTURISA, 1 week after starting ISTURISA, and as needed after that.